aadiltajani/Admin-HackPack-CTF-Contextual-Decipher/README.md

 ## Title: Decrypt the Enigma
-You've intercepted a transmission from CryptoCraft, a secretive organization renowned for their innovative encryption methods.
-This transmission revolves around their latest breakthrough in contextual encryption, a technique designed to render traditional methods useless.
-Your task is to decipher the encrypted message hidden within the transmission and uncover the flag.
+You've intercepted a transmission from CryptoCraft, a secretive organization renowned for their _innovative encryption methods_.
+This transmission revolves around their latest breakthrough in _contextual encryption_, a technique designed to render traditional methods useless using _open-ended texts of events timeline_.
+Your task is to decipher the encrypted message hidden within the transmission and uncover the flag in the protected file.
 Good luck!